Ph.D., East Asian Languages & Cultures/Comparative Literature, Columbia University, 2007

-My main area of research is modern and contemporary Chinese literature and film and comparative literature, with special focus on the relationship among literature, culture and politics.
+My main area of research is modern and contemporary Chinese literature and film and comparative literature, in particular, the literary relations between Germany and China.
 This includes literature and culture across mainland China, Taiwan, Hong Kong and overseas, as well as transnational cultural interactions.
-I am also interested in gender and sexuality in Chinese literature and film; popular culture in modern China; film and visual studies, with an emphasis on the relationship between literature, visuality and historiography; and critical theory and cultural studies in the Chinese context.
+I am also interested in issues of gender and sexuality; film and visual studies, with an emphasis on the relationship between literature, visuality and historiography; popular culture in modern China; and critical theory and cultural studies.

 EALC 225/625: Topics in Modern Chinese Cinema